sablier-labs/v1-docs/protocol/faq/known-issues.md

 sidebar_position: 6
 ---

-There are several known issues with the current version of the protocol, Sablier v1.1.
-These will all be fixed in a future version, Sablier v2.
+There are several known issues and limitations with the current version of the protocol, Sablier V1.1.
+These will all be fixed in a future version, Sablier V2.
+We cannot fix them in V1.1 because the smart contracts are immutable.

 ### Start Time

 A stream transaction **MUST** be processed by the blockchain before the start time of the stream.
-If the transaction is processed after the start time of the stream, the transaction will revert (fail) with a "start time before block.timestamp" message.
+If the transaction is processed after the start time of the stream, the transaction will revert (fail) with the following error:

+> start time before block.timestamp

-If you are working on a proposal involving the use of a stream, make sure to set to the start time of the stream sufficiently far away in time so that the proposal passes and the transaction gets mined before the start time of the stream.
+If you are a DAO and working on a proposal involving the creation of a stream, make sure to set to the start time of the stream sufficiently far away in time so that the proposal passes and the transaction gets mined before the start time of the stream.

 ### The Deposit Gotcha